eyalsch/Rudolph-Tables-Calculator/README.md

-# Rudolph-Tables-Calculator
+# Rudolph Tables Calculator
-The Rudolph table is a table published each year by Prof. Klaus Rudolph for age-appropriate performance evaluation in swimming.
+The Rudolph tables are tables published each year by Prof. Klaus Rudolph for age-appropriate performance evaluation in swimming.

 - [0]     Beginner
 - [0-5]   Intermediate